Deepesh8619/grocery-analytics/README.md

 A collection of Jupyter Notebooks for exploring, cleaning, visualizing, and modeling grocery/sales data.
 This repository provides reproducible analysis steps and example notebooks to help you understand demand patterns, customer behaviour, and product performance using common Python data-science tools.

-> Note: Replace any placeholder sections (dataset source, notebook list, license, contact) with details specific to your project.

----

-## Repository structure (suggested)
-- notebooks/ or .ipynb files in the root — Jupyter Notebooks with analyses and experiments
-- data/ — (not tracked) place CSV/Parquet files here, or update notebook paths
-- requirements.txt — (optional) Python dependencies
-- README.md — this file

-Update these paths to match your repo layout.

----

-## Notebooks (update with actual filenames)
-- Exploratory_Data_Analysis.ipynb — overview, distributions, missingness, basic visualizations
-- Cleaning_and_Feature_Engineering.ipynb — data cleaning, transformations, feature creation
-- Sales_Forecasting.ipynb — time-series modeling and forecasting examples
-- Customer_Segmentation.ipynb — clustering and segmentation analyses
-- Model_Evaluation_and_Deployment.ipynb — evaluation, saving models, basic deployment notes

-Replace or remove entries above with the actual notebooks in this repo.

----

 ## Getting started